riflab/rifGEM/README.md

-# rifGEM
+# About rifGEM
-Geophysical Electromagnetic Modeling
+Geophysical Electromagnetic Modeling is a software code for calculating Forward Modeling Magnetotelluric.

+Current proggres Version 1.0_20171121 1D Forward Modelling Magnetotelluric.

+Next, rifGEMM will be upgraded for 2D and 3D Forward Modeling and Inversion.

 ## Tutorial